Louis XIV furniture: Tables

 In the later Louis XIV period, under the influence of Boulle, marquetry became the dominant decoration of tables.
-A particularly fine example is a table by Andre-Charles Boulle, from 1670–80, which features marquetry made with an assortment of woods, plus pewter, brass, copper, horn, and tortoiseshell It is now in the California Palace of the Legion of Honor in San Francisco.
+A particularly fine example is a table by André-Charles Boulle, from 1670–80, which features marquetry made with an assortment of woods, plus pewter, brass, copper, horn, and tortoiseshell; it is now in the California Palace of the Legion of Honor in San Francisco.
 A variant of this design by Boulle from the same period is found in the Getty Museum in Los Angeles.

 Commodes and chests

 The ornate and heavy chests of Louis XIII gradually disappeared were replaced by a new item of furniture, the commode, which had a column of drawers.
 In the earlier years of Louis XIV the chests were massive and geometric, sometimes with columns and pediments and panels of wood with carved decorative elements in diamond and other geometric shapes.
 The early chests and commodes were often of dark wood, which made them sombre.
 André-Charles Boulle lightened the appearance of the commodes with marquetry of ivory, mother of pearl, tin, and brass.
 He also used different colored woods to create elaborate floral bouquets and other designs.